 Overall Menu Analysis

-During this entire time, you’ll see the menu engineering worksheet and graph change as you add more items and metrics.
-The graph and gray bar next to the graph are what I refer to as your “Menu Engineering Dashboard,” where you can see some quick statistics about your overall menu performance.
+While you fill in the spreadsheet with your restaurant’s metrics, you’ll see the menu engineering worksheet and graph change as you add more items and metrics.
+The graph and gray bar to the left of the graph are what are referred to as your “Menu Engineering Dashboard,” where you can see some quick statistics about your overall menu performance.
 Here are some important stats:

 Some of these menu engineering formulas are simply interesting to know — average profit per item, for instance — while others are immediately actionable, and form the basis of the menu engineering graph to the right.